nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 ## 2. Tools Required for Development

-Since it is based on Microsoft's .NET 7 we need to install a few tools before starting developing on top of nopCommerce.
+Since it is based on Microsoft's .NET 7 we need to install a few tools before starting development on top of nopCommerce.

 ### .NET 7 runtime & .NET 7 SDK